Aaron98990/ways-of-the-game/misconduct.md

     - holding/pulling a player's pants (due to sensitive nature)
     - unnecessarily holding/pulling a player to the ground
     - after multiple instances of front holding which is deceptive as it's hard to see for the match offcial [Example 1](https://youtu.be/06lqnmddvKQ?feature=shared&t=614)
-  - interfering with the goalkeeper when they are releasing the ball (impeding, holding, swiping at the ball, attempting to kick)
+  - making contact with the goalkeeper when they are releasing the ball or touching the ball (impeding, holding, swiping at the ball).
+If no contact with ball or goalkeeper but an attempt to interfere, then at most an indirect free kick with no card
   - retaliation foul, including for perceived uncalled foul
   - comitting or continuing to foul after the whistle blows or after an obvious foul
 - excessive swearing that's not abusive